AndrewBenzSW/k6-example/README.md

 Next, while it has a CLI test runner, the primary means of interaction with the tool is through the GUI.
 This is fine when you're exploring, but for performing repeatable, reusable tasks, it's less than ideal.
 Everyone is different, but I personally feel faster on the keyboard than on the mouse.
 Some things, like copying and pasting, can only be done in the way the GUI developers allow which can also get in the way.

 Finally, JMeter is built on Java.
 This isn't objectively bad; but my team -- and I would suspect much of our organization -- has very little experience in Java.
-Having to deal with VM configuration is not something I want to have to deal with.
+Dealing with VM configuration is not something I want to have to worry about when running tests.

 The K6 team has [a writeup](https://k6.io/blog/k6-vs-jmeter/) on the pros and cons of each, and it's a good read if you want to know more.
 There are many other tools in this space and if you'd like more information on some of the competition, the K6 team has done [an analysis](https://k6.io/blog/comparing-best-open-source-load-testing-tools/) of each with some pros and cons.
 It's obviously biased, but the information is good.

 ## Why use K6?

+### Speed

+### Scriptability

+### Tests as source

+### Leverage existing skills

 ## See it in action!